synthetic fuel advantages

 Paraffinic fuel does not contain sulphur or nitrogen and therefore reduces harmful SOx and NOx emissions from diesel engines.
 They also reduce particulates, HC and carbon monoxide compared to conventional diesel fuel.

-Paraffinic diesel fuels can be blended with conventional diesel fuel without modification to the engine or the diesel retail infrastructure.
+Paraffinic diesel fuels can replace or be blended with conventional diesel fuel without modification to the engine or the diesel retail infrastructure.
 Unlike some biofuels, paraffinic diesel fuels can be used in the winter without concern by enhancing the isomerization of the paraffinic fuel.

 High Cetane Number

 Due to the mixture of n- and iso-paraffins in the fuel, paraffinic diesel fuels have very high cetane numbers, from 75 – 90 (petroleum diesel is 40 – 50).
 Higher cetane numbers deliver enhanced diesel engine performance.
 Because blending paraffinic fuel with conventional diesel fuel increases the cetane number linearly, paraffinic fuels are far more beneficial than cetane improver additives.